charlesbreton/charlesbreton.github.io/index.md

 Methodologically, my work is mostly quantitative and is based both on observational and experimental data.
 I have designed and conducted several large-scale surveys and survey experiments and I am now integrating experiments that take place in a lab setting into my current projects.

-This website is under construction, some of the links and content may not work properly.
+This website is under construction, links may not work properly and content may be incomplete.

 Ce site web est en construction.
 Une version française suivra sous peu.